Keurig K Select/K80 Single Cup Coffee Maker Review

 Buttons and Controls

 The K-Select is designed with buttons very similar to the earlier versions such as the B40 and K45 Elite – the biggest difference is that it has four cup sizes as opposed to three -the respective buttons are arranged in the same way with coffee cup icons of varying sizes.
-The buttons each indicate the cup sizes of 6, 8, 10 and 12.
+The buttons each indicate the cup sizes of 6, 8, 10 and 12.6-oz looks like a little teacup, the 8 oz button is the second one up from the bottom, and so forth.

 Above the cup size buttons is the indicator lights, the power button, and to the left is the “Strong” brew setting button.
 Altogether, very minimalist design with no touchscreens or menu windows.